 We look at two fixed income indexes to measure the bond market's performance.
-The Bloomberg Barclays Government / Credit Index had a return of (0.6%).
-It is a broad index containing corporate and government sponsored bonds as well as Treasuries.
-The Citigroup Treasury / Sponsored / AAA/AA had a return of (0.6%) and is a broad index containing higher rated corporate bonds as well as Treasuries and Government securities.
-The spread between corporate bonds and Treasury bonds widened during the year leading to generally better performance in Treasuries.
+The Bloomberg Barclays Government / Credit Index had a return of 8.5%.
+It is a broad index containing corporate and government-sponsored bonds as well as Treasuries.
+The FTSE Gov/ Corp AAA/AA had a return of 7.4% and is a broad index containing higher-rated corporate bonds as well as Treasuries and government securities.
+The spread between corporate bonds and Treasury bonds widened during the first half of the fiscal year as the Federal Reserve pushed rates higher.
+This trend reversed in the second half of the fiscal year, leading to better corporate performance.